patrickpdude/word-testimony/content/posts/divorce-remarriage.md

 (You'll notice there is no asterisk on the above statement.)

-**If you made a promise to your spouse with no escape clause except for death, and then marry someone else you are a covenant-breaker and a liar.**
+**If you made a promise to your spouse with no escape clause except for death, and then marry someone else, you are a covenant-breaker and a liar.**

 If you disagree, you have multiple questions that you must answer.
 1. When did the individual's marriage vow to his or her spouse change to include an escape clause?